Lobotomy Corporation: Reception

 The game was released in April 2018.
 In January 2023, nearly five years after launch, Project Moon reported the game had sold over 1 million copies.

 In a review for Rock Paper Shotgun, Alec Meer praised the ambience and design of the game, but highlighted an excessive amount of dialogue, compounded by a poor English translation described as "awful", and concluded “Lobotomy Corporation is unnecessarily complicated and too small and repetitive, all at the same time."
 The English version has since been entirely retranslated.

 A sequel, deck-building game Library of Ruina, was released for Windows and Xbox One in August 2021.
 A third installment, dungeon role-playing game Limbus Company, was released in February 2023.
-A companion manhwa, Wonderlab, was serialized from March 2020 to April 2021, though it has been taken down by the artist and is no longer canon to the Project Moon universe.